thinkaboutcsharp/FriendlyThrow/README.md

 # FriendlyThrow
-aims for throwing any exceptions in any time. just hobby!
+aims to throw any exceptions in any time. just hobby!